Home

 Click here for hunter fitness preparation.

-The advantage of do it yourself elk hunting with all your gear in your backpack is that you can go wherever you want in expansive elk habitat with no concern about getting back to camp.
+The advantage of do it yourself elk hunting with all your gear in your backpack is that you can go wherever you want in expansive elk habitat with no concern about getting back to base camp.
 Camp is where you are when light begins to fade.
-(Check out our map and cyber scouting page here.)
+(Check out our BackCountry hunting pages here.)

 Search for in